ByteworksHomeLab/spring-ai-lab/README.md

 >>>/bye
 ```

-To demonstrate that Spring Boot `spring-boot-docker-compose` automatically starts Docker Compose next time, from the root directory of the project, shutdown Docker Compose like this:
+Shutdown Docker Compose so you can demonstrate that Spring Boot `spring-boot-docker-compose` automatically starts Docker Compose.
+From the root directory of the project, do this:

 ```shell
 docker compose down